curvenote/docs/content/publish/tutorial-deploy-local.md

 ## Changing Actions

 Actions are buttons that appear on the right of the navigation bar and by default, a single “Learn More” action is added.
-See [Navigation and actions](oxa:Eh6WvY9NT46Ds4lE3OqJ/jrOoppptNKmkpA5FmGTU "Navigation and actions") to find out how to add, customize and remove actions.
+See [Navigation and actions](oxa:Eh6WvY9NT46Ds4lE3OqJ/jrOoppptNKmkpA5FmGTU 'Navigation and actions') to find out how to add, customize and remove actions.

-+++ {"oxa":"oxa:Eh6WvY9NT46Ds4lE3OqJ/fR6UKHQgWPwrp8FUe7Z8.1"}

 ## Changing Page Titles